gblsmlo/tc96-saas-convex/.trae/rules/project_rules.md

 - [ ] Documentation exists for complex logic
 - [ ] Error messages are clear and actionable
 - [ ] Types are explicit and avoid `any`
-- [ ] CSS follows Tailwind utility-first approach
-- [ ] No linting errors or warnings

 ## Examples